scp-079/screen/pages/projects/exchange.md

                     request - Send a leave request to MANAGE

                 When action is update:
-                    declare - Declare a message
+                    count - Update the frequency of use of regex rules declare - Declare a message
                     download - Download the data, then update preview - Update a message's preview
-                    reload - Update the data from local machines score - Update user's score
+                    score - Update user's score